-Living in homelessness means that children may live with economic and material disadvantage, experience a loss of relationships and socialisation, and often hide feelings of shame, sadness and fear.
+Living homelessness means that children live with economic and material disadvantage, experience of relationships and socialisation, and often feelings of shame, sadness and fear.
 Some children and families may choose to hide the fact that they are homeless from friends and family members.

-Children may experience a number of different mental health issues, including anxiety; depression; emotional and behavioural issues; eating disorders and suicidal and self-harming behaviours.
+Children may experience a number of different mental health issues, including anxiety; depression; behaviours.